To get the latest and most quality design resources!

 As we all know, competition is not only a contest between businesses, but also a competition between fan groups.
 It is precise that the two forces’ continuity of struggle makes the evolution of mobile systems advance by leaps and bounds with each passing day.
 Is Android better than iOS presently?
 Let’s analyze the past and current situation.

 When it comes to the competition between the two, let’s start with the analysis of their history:

-Although users always complain Apple has less innovation and less difference when iOS 11 compares with iOS 10, it cannot be denied that iOS is not a magic, but an artwork with a collection of various fine qualities.
-In the mobile phone industry where small screen and physical keyboard are the mainstay, iPhone is the challenger to smash authority.
-With its advantages in rich applications, easy-to-understand operations, and aesthetically pleasing appearances, people are inspired to realize that a mobile phone is not just a brick which can be used to make phone calls.
-"Mobile phones can make your life easier," I think this may be the breakthrough, innovation and achievement brought by iOS.
+Although users always complain Apple has less innovation and less difference when iOS 11 compares with iOS 10, it cannot be denied that iOS is not magic, but an artwork with a collection of various fine qualities.
+In the mobile phone industry where small screens and physical keyboards are the mainstays, iPhone is the challenger to smash authority.
+With its advantages in rich applications, easy-to-understand operations, and aesthetically pleasing appearances, people are inspired to realize that a mobile phone is not just a brick that can be used to make phone calls.
+"Mobile phones can make your life easier," I think this may be the breakthrough, innovation, and achievement brought by iOS.

 Because of the system's high optimization, it has high fluency and is very comfortable to use.

 Because of sound copyright protection and iOS’ closure, the resolutions of the software has only a few fixed kinds, making it relatively easy to develop.
 Therefore, there tends to be a lot of good original applications in the App Store.

 When there is no jailbreak, the iOS system is very secure with a relatively low chance of being hacked.

 However, the same is true for the disadvantages, despite the things iOS does better than Android.